Elisa Aguilar

-Elisa Aguilar López (born 15 October 1976) is a former Spanish women's basketball player, member of the Spanish women's basketball team.
+Elisabeth Aguilar López (born 15 October 1976) is a Spanish former women's basketball player, member of the Spanish women's basketball team.
 After four years at George Washington Colonials, she spent most of her senior career in Spanish clubs (Real Canoe NC, Halcón Viajes Salamanca, Caja Rural Canarias, Ros Casares Valencia and Rivas Ecópolis, with just a couple of stints abroad: 2002 at Utah Starzz and 2012-13 at WBC Spartak Moscow Region.
 She won five Spanish Leagues, eight Spanish Cups and six medals with the Spanish senior team, retiring as European champion in 2013.

 Club career

 Elisa Aguilar started playing at home town of Madrid, at Real Canoe NC youth levels, making her debut in the top tier of the Spanish League with the senior team at 16.
 She played in several Spanish clubs from 1998 to 2001, when she moved to the United States to complete a college degree and at the same time play for the George Washington Colonials team.
 She continued most of her career in Europe (Spain, Russia), also playing for the Utah Starzz in 2002.